jin5354/backstab/readme.md

 # backstab

-Bury latent information to your web page for confidentiality and track。
+Bury latent information to your web page for confidentiality and track.

 If someone leak data by screenshots, you can reveal identity information from the picture.